inspireology/movies_api/README.md

 - Far more extensive tests
 - There is far more unit testing that could be done to verify that the methods behave as expected.
 - Also integration testing is key

+# Demo
+If time permits, I will put a demo of the API up at https://moviesapi.inspireology.com by tomorrow morning (Oct 1st) that you can query.
+I will contact Calvin Caleb as soon as I have done this.

 # Install
 You will need to have php 7.2 and MySQL 5.7 installed.